 Luckily, things have changed a lot these days and most large employers are taking on highly qualified and experienced staff in responsible roles that now offer more flexibility to accommodate the needs of their family commitments.
 This can include job-share positions and roles that allow you to work part of the week from home so you get a better work/life balance.

-Based on your replies during the preliminary interview, the agency specialist can also help you direct towards alternative roles that you may not have previously considered.
+Based on your replies during the preliminary interview, the recruiter can also help you direct towards alternative roles that you may not have previously considered.
 In addition, skilled staff can help you orchestrate your career change and chart a possible path for progression in the new industry/vertical.

 With a professional recruitment agency at your side, you can ensure that your job-seeking efforts are conducted thoroughly.
 Even if you come out of an interview and are convinced you fluffed it up because you forgot to mention something important, your agency will be able to follow up on your interview by contacting the client and filling in any blanks you think you missed.
 This can help the employer to get a clear overview of your skills and experience, even those that you forgot to mention due to interview nerves or lack of time.